maggiben/rocko_decoy/website/content/learn/how-to-choose-a-defi-lending-protocol/index.md

 ---
 title: "Picking the Perfect Crypto Loan & Protocol"
-description: "Dive deep into the world of decentralized finance crypto loans.
+description: "Dive deep into the world of decentralized finance to understand how do crypto loans work.
 From understanding various lending protocols to matching them with your financial goals, this guide will equip you to make informed decisions for your unique borrowing needs."
 date: "2023-10-13T22:40:32.169Z"
 tags:
   - Crypto & DeFi